CharlyTango/ct_sqldatabaseconnection/README.md

 <li>copy the downloaded code to any folder
 <li>open the project file (using Lazarus) located in the folder project_SQLdbGUI
 <li>compile and run
+<li>follow instructions in some message windows as they open.
 </ul>